 - JP Morgan

-Many of America’s tech giants base their European operations in Dublin to tap our pool of young, English-speaking and well-educated workers.
+Many of America’s tech giants have set up their European operations in Dublin.
+Here, these world-renowned multinationals can tap into our pool of young, English-speaking and well-educated workers.

 - Virgin Media